NoroffFEU/development-platforms/vue.js-case-study.md

 ## Main Features

-Vue is a Javascript framework used to build frontend UI.
-It is simple and has a small learning curve, good library support and is efficient.

 | Feature | Description |
 | :--- | :--- |
 | Virtual DOM | Virtual representation of the DOM tree, a copy of the real DOM, that is compared whenever a change is made and updates the UI accordingly, resulting in better performance |